Somatic Sex Coaching

 Celebrating our eroticism is a god given right.

-For men who have questions or concerns about their erotic or sexual experience, working with a sex coach or Somatic Sex Educator can offer you support, experiences and learning opportunities for you to gain erotic confidence.
+For people who have questions or concerns about their erotic or sexual experience, working with a sex coach or Somatic Sex Educator can offer you support, experiences and learning opportunities for you to gain erotic confidence.

 – practice delaying ejaculation